KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Excel_Exercise.md

 #### 9.1.2 Lookup_value
 This is the unique key that you will use to match the data in your current sheet with the source data.

-Here, we will use `name`.
+We will use `name`.
 Since we are filling out the `VLOOKUP` for cell C2, we want to select the corresponding name in A2.

 You can type "A2" or you can select the ⬆️ arrow next to **Lookup_value** and then click cell A2.